 - 5401.1 Purpose.
 This article sets forth the minimum information which must be submitted by the applicant.
 The Planning Commission or the Board of County Commissioners may require additional information as they deem necessary. - 5401.2 Application for Subdivision or Planned Unit Development.
-An application for minor, moderate or major impact as defined in this Code shall be made on forms provided by Montezuma County which shall include the following information: - A. Applicant's name, address and telephone number and, if different than the applicant, the name of the owner of the property together with evidence that the owner consents to the filing of the application. - B. The name and address of the adjoining surface owners and mineral owners upon which the proposed development is located. - C. The legal description of the proposed development - D. Existing or requested zoning designation. - E. A brief description of adjacent land usage. - F. A brief description of the proposed development including number and type of living units, type of industrial, business or commercial use proposed, general description of planned or future expansion and acreage dedicated to Open Space, if any. - G. Application Completeness.
-An application will be considered complete if it is submitted in the required number and form, includes all mandatory information and is accompanied by the applicable fee.
+An application for minor, moderate or major impact as defined in this Code shall be made on forms provided by Montezuma County which shall include the following information: - A. Applicant's name, address and telephone number, and if different from the owner, the name of the owner of the property together with evidence of ownership in the form of a Certificate of Ownership from a title company or title opinion from an attorney, and that the owner consents to the filing of the application. - B. The name and address of the adjoining surface owners and mineral owners upon which the proposed development is located. - C. The legal description of the proposed development - D. Existing or requested zoning designation. - E. A brief description of adjacent land usage. - F. A brief description of the proposed development including number and type of living units, type of industrial, business or commercial use proposed, general description of planned or future expansion and acreage dedicated to Open Space, if any. - G. Application Completeness.
+An application will be considered complete if it is submitted in the required number and form, includes all mandatory information and is accompanied by the applicable fees.
 The determination of application completeness shall be made within fifteen (15) days of application filing.
 If an application is determined to be incomplete the Planning Director shall supply written notice to the applicant along with an explanation of the application's deficiencies.
 No further processing of the application shall occur until the deficiencies are corrected.
 If the deficiencies are not corrected by the applicant within thirty (30) days, the application shall be considered withdrawn and the application shall be returned to the applicant. - 5401.3 Presketch Plan.
 The applicant shall submit sufficient copies of a presketch plan which shows the general location of the development in sufficient detail to evaluate the relationship between the development and the physical features of the land and abutting lands.
 The presketch plan shall relate to all of the land proposed for immediate or future development.
 At a minimum, the presketch plan shall include: - A. Subdivision or Planned Unit Development Application. - B. Zoning application or certification. - C. Site Map to include: - 1.
 The location of proposed development areas upon the site. - 2.
 Total acreage, abutting land uses and zoning designations, abutting land owners names and addresses. - 3.
-Existing roads, streets and highways. - 4.
-Major physical features including structures, buildings, boundary fencing, irrigation ditches and pipelines, utilities, topography, drainage, wetlands, noxious weed infestations and location of natural hazards.
+Existing roads, streets and highways.